drwtstc/The-Barbers-Marketplace/README.md

 ## The users will be able to:

 A Barber will be able to sign up and make changes to their information.
 They will also be able to view a listing of patrons.
 Patrons will be able to sign up and view a listing of Barbers and barber detials.
-Coaches will be authorized to view all of their athletes' workouts.
-They can view changes and trends in athlete benchmarks to help formulate a training plan for each athlete.

 ## Ice Box Items: